Threading Lightly

 30 May – 28 July 2025

-Featuring 25 incredible Australian and international contemporary artists working at the intersection of innovation, creativity and environmental consciousness.
-Their artworks all 'thread lightly' on our planet, being made of at least 75% sustainable materials.
-Also included in the exhibition will be pieces from the collection of the Embroiderers' Guild NSW which illustrate the history of eco-friendly practices in textiles.
-Open weekdays 9-4 / weekends 10-2.
-Free entry.
+The centrepiece of Threading Lightly is an exhibition of Australian and international artists working at the intersection of innovation, creativity and environmental consciousness.
+All artworks 'thread lightly' on our planet, being made of at least 75% sustainable materials.

 EXHIBITION OPENING: Threading Lightly